-It shall not apply to revenue, customs or administrative matters.

-- 2. The following shall be excluded from the scope of this Regulation: - (a) the legal capacity of partners, - (b) the existence, validity or recognition of a registered partnership, - (c) maintenance obligations, - (d) the succession to the estate of the deceased partner, - (e) social security, - (f) the entitlement to transfer or adjustment between partners in the case of dissolution or annulment of the registered partnership, of rights to retirement or disability pension accrued during the registered partnership and which have not generated pension income during the registered partnership, - (g) the nature of rights in rem relating to a property, and - (h) any recording in a register of rights in immoveable or moveable property, including the legal requirements for such recording, and the effects of recording or failing to record such rights in a register.
+- This Regulation shall apply to matrimonial property regimes.
+It shall not apply to revenue, customs or administrative matters. - 2.
+The following shall be excluded from the scope of this Regulation: - (a) the legal capacity of spouses, - (b) the existence, validity or recognition of a marriage, - (c) maintenance obligations, - (d) the succession to the estate of a deceased spouse, - (e) social security - (f) the entitlement to transfer or adjustment between spouses in the case of divorce, legal separation or marriage annulment, of rights to retirement or disability pension accrued during marriage and which have not generated pension income during the marriage, - (g) the nature of rights in rem relating to a property, and - (h) any recording in a register of rights in immoveable or moveable property, including the legal requirements for such recording, and the effects of recording or failing to record such rights in a register.

-Competence in matters of property consequences of registered partnerships within the Member States
+Competence in matters of matrimonial property regimes within the Member States

-This Regulation shall not affect the competence of the authorities of the Member States to deal with matters of property consequences of registered partnerships.
+This Regulation shall not affect the competence of the authorities of the Member States to deal with matters of matrimonial property regimes.

-Definitions
+Article 3 Definitions

-1. For the purposes of this Regulation:

-- (a) 'registered partnership' means the regime governing the shared life of two people which is provided for in law, the registration of which is mandatory under that law and which fulfills the legal formalities required by that law for its creation; - (b) 'property consequences of a registered partnership' means the set of rules concerning the property relationships of the partners, between themselves and in their relations with third parties, as a result of the legal relationship created by the registration of the partnership or its dissolution; - (c) 'partnership property agreement' means any agreement between partners or future partners by which they organise the property consequences of their registered partnership; - (d) 'authentic instrument' means a document in a matter of the property consequences of a registered partnership which has been formally drawn up or registered as an authentic instrument in a Member State and the authenticity of which: - (i) relates to the signature and the content of the authentic instrument, and - (ii) has been established by a public authority or other authority empowered for that purpose by the Member State of origin;; - (e) 'decision' means any decision in a matter of the property consequences of a registered partnership given by a court of a Member State, whatever the decision may be called, including a decision on the determination of costs or expenses by an officer of the court: - (f) 'court settlement' means a settlement in a matter of the property consequences of a registered partnership which has been approved by a court, or concluded before a court in the course of proceedings; - (g) 'Member State of origin' means the Member State in which, as the case may be, the decision has been given, the authentic instrument drawn up, or the court settlement approved or concluded; - (h) 'Member State of enforcement' means the Member State in which recognition and/or enforcement of the decision, authentic instrument, or court settlement is requested - 2.
-For the purposes of this Regulation, the term 'court' means any judicial authority and all other authorities and legal professionals with competence in matters of property consequences of registered partnerships which exercise judicial functions or act by delegation of power by a judicial authority or under its control, provided that such other authorities and legal professionals offer guarantees with regard to impartiality and the right of all parties to be heard, and provided that their decisions under the law of the Member State in which they operate: - (i) may be made the subject of an appeal to or review by a judicial authority; and - (ii) have a similar force and effect as a decision of a judicial authority on the same matter.
+- 1. For the purposes of this Regulation: - (a) 'matrimonial property regime' means a set of rules concerning the property relationships between the spouses and in their relations with third parties, as a result of marriage or its dissolution;

+- (b) 'matrimonial property agreement' means any agreement between spouses or future spouses by which they organise their matrimonial property regime; - (c) 'authentic instrument' means a document in a matter of a matrimonial property regime which has been formally drawn up or registered as an authentic instrument in a Member State and the authenticity of which: - (i) relates to the signature and the content of the authentic instrument, and - (ii) has been established by a public authority or other authority empowered for that purpose by the Member State of origin; - (d) 'decision' means any decision in a matter of a matrimonial property regime given by a court of a Member State, whatever the decision may be called, including a decision on the determination of costs or expenses by an officer of the court; - (e) 'court settlement' means a settlement in a matter of matrimonial property regime which has been approved by or concluded before a court in the course of proceedings; - (f) 'Member State of origin' means the Member State in which, as the case may be, the decision has been given, the authentic instrument drawn up, the court settlement approved or concluded; - (g) 'Member State of enforcement' means the Member State in which recognition and/or enforcement of the decision, authentic instrument, court settlement is requested. - 2.
+For the purposes of this Regulation, the term 'court' means any judicial authority and all other authorities and legal professionals with competence in matters of matrimonial property regimes which exercise judicial functions or act by delegation of power by a judicial authority or under its control, provided that such other authorities and legal professionals offer guarantees with regard to impartiality and the right of all parties to be heard, and provided that their decisions under the law of the Member State in which they operate: - (i) may be made the subject of an appeal to or review by a judicial authority; and - (ii) have a similar force and effect as a decision of a judicial authority on the same matter.